 Defective manufacturing.
 A device can be designed in a way that safely accomplishes its intended purpose.
 But that doesn’t mean the particular device used on you was safely made.
 Like any other product, medical devices are not always built properly.
 They may be constructed with poor quality materials, or there could be a problem on the assembly line.

-Will A Medical Device Recall Help Me?
+Will A Medical Device Recall Help Me in Chicago?

 A manufacturer will recall a medical device when it is found to be defective or pose a threat to human life or health.
 However, a recall does not always mean that a patient will be told to stop using a product.
 In other words, a recall should not necessarily be equated with removal of a product from the market.
 The manufacturer may take steps to correct the problem by adjusting or otherwise fixing the device.